rust-lang/pkg-config-rs/README.md

 order to use the system `pkg-config` tool (if available) to determine where a library is located.

+You can use this crate directly to probe for specific libraries, or use [metadeps](https://github.com/joshtriplett/metadeps) to declare all your `pkg-config` dependencies in `Cargo.toml`.

 # Example

 Find the system library named `foo`, with minimum version 1.2.3: